HumayunK01/AttendanceManager/README.md

 ---

-## 📌 Backend Status — After Phase 2
+## 📌 Backend Status — After Phase 3 (Reporting Engine)

-You are no longer building a project.
-**You are maintaining a system.**
+Your backend is now a **complete academic attendance backend**, not just a logger.

 ---